 The moment man first received life from God, the eternal existence of Jesus already assured the everlasting continuation of that life by Jesus’ willingness to give His own.
 The right doing that flows eternally from the right relationship of Jesus with the Father would be the overcoming factor that puts every evil out of sight forever by putting everything beneath the feet of Jesus (see 1 Corinthians 15:25-27).

-By God choosing to breathe life (His Spirit) into mankind twice (once in the Garden Creation and again in rebirth through Jesus), not only did He make His good life doubly available, but He also certified the everlasting quality of that life that is self-defined by its resurrection power in Jesus.
+God also certified the everlasting quality of life that is self-defined by its resurrection power in Jesus.
 Then, in choosing to share even greater abundance of the good life that comes from God, the Holy Spirit came to Earth to dwell in those who would willingly accept God’s Gift of everlasting life in Jesus.
 The life-giving Presence of God within reborn men and women would be phenomenal, giving unprecedented assurance of God’s goodness to all.

-So, as life is given only by means of God’s free will decision to share the good life that self-exists in Him, men and women who rightly choose to trust God must have faith in Jesus.
+So, as life is given onlyby means of God’s free will decision to share the good life that self-exists in Him, individuals who rightly choose to trust God must have faith in Jesus.
 The goodness of God that Jesus clearly reveals is always aboveboard for all to personally fully see and believe.
 Thereby the underhanded deceptiveness of evil is overcome with forthright Truth.